INFORMATION FOR PARENTS

 SWIMMING

-As part of the schools physical education programme, children are taught swimming.
+As part of the schools physical education programme, children are taught water safety skills.
+All staff complete Water Safe New Zealand programmes in order to ensure students become confident and competent in the water.
 We would like to see the children bring their togs daily during our swimming season.
 Having all clothing named is essential when children are swimming.

 SCHOOL TRIPS